sisinflab/adversarial-recommender-systems-survey/README.md

 # Adversarial Machine Learning in Recommender Systems:Literature Review and Future Visions

 A table of adversarial learning publications in recommender systems.
 This page will be ****periodically**** updated to include recent works.
 Please contact us if your work is not in the list.
+Let us know if your recent work is not in the list, we will be happy to include it!

 The table is complement of the survey below.